Lady and Knight: Princess Cadance and Shining Armor are literally a bright lady and white knight.

-Protagonist-Centered Morality: There are some episodes where we're really meant to side with the Mane Cast when they're being just as big jerks (or even worse) as the antagonists.
-This is especially prevalent whenever we have snooty, upper-cruft ponies, compared to our lovable protagonists... who proceed to completely ruin the former's social event because they can't be arsed to learn anything about such events, including respecting them enough as to not crash their party.
+Protagonist-Centered Morality: There are some episodes where we're really meant to side with the mane cast when they're being just as big jerks (or even worse) as the antagonists.
+This is especially prevalent whenever snooty, upper-cruft ponies are compared to our lovable protagonists... who proceed to completely ruin the former's social event because they can't be arsed to learn anything about such events or respecting them enough as to not crash their party.

-In "The Best Night Ever" it wasn't about the mane six being jerks to the noble ponies, but more about their efforts to make that night how they imagine it to be.
-In "Sweet and Elite", however.... they were actually quite jerky to ruin like that the Garden Party.
+In "The Best Night Ever" it wasn't about the mane six being jerks to the noble ponies, but more about their efforts to make that night how they imagined it to be.
+In "Sweet and Elite", however.... they were actually quite jerky to ruin the Garden Partylike that.
 Thankfully, the episode did imply that what they did wasn't quite right.

 Psychological Horror: Surprisingly uses this to frightening effect in some episodes, notably "Party of One" and "Lesson Zero".